odoo/documentation/content/administration/upgrade.rst

    .. group-tab:: Odoo Online

-      The process is equivalent to :ref:`obtaining an upgraded test database
+      The process is similar to :ref:`obtaining an upgraded test database
       <upgrade/request-test-database>`, except for the purpose option, which must be set to
       :guilabel:`Production` instead of :guilabel:`Test`.